As an Amazon affiliate, I earn from qualifying purchases.

 Anyhow, with the way this summer has been going.
 I couldn’t think of a better way to start this post.
-It’s been hot.
+While the summer started off mild, the past few days have been hot.
 Real hot!
 And my older clunker of an AC has been running on overtime.

 I’m not quite ready to bite the bullet and buy a smart AC just yet.
 So I started wondering if there was a decent app that would let me control my existing AC remotely.

 Keeping cool keeps good company too.
-A recent report from research firm Statistica shows air conditioner sales in the U.S. steadily increasing since 2010.
+A recent report from research firm Statistica shows air conditioner sales in the U.S. have steadily increased since 2010.